The Life Sciences Law Review: Russia

 ii Non-clinical studies

 Pre-clinical trials are held for the use of chemical, physical, biological, microbiological, pharmacological, toxicological and other experimental research on the substance, drug and physical effect, means, methods and technologies of preventive measures, diagnostics and treatment by applying scientific methods of evaluation for the purpose of researching a specific effect and or proof of safety for health.

-Pre-clinical trials are governed by good laboratory practice,6 the specific focus of which is, among other things, requirements for research laboratories and related documents.
+Pre-clinical trials are governed by good laboratory practice,5 the specific focus of which is, among other things, requirements for research laboratories and related documents.

 iii Clinical trials

-Clinical trials are undertaken upon filing an application for drug registration and approval from the quality and ethics committee.9 Compliance with the rules of clinical practice as approved by the MoH is obligatory.10
+Clinical trials are undertaken upon filing an application for drug registration and approval from the quality and ethics committee.8 Compliance with the rules of clinical practice under the Eurasian legislation is obligatory.9

 Use of the information in the results of pre-clinical trials for commercial purposes is not allowed within the first six years without the consent of the owner of the information.

 For generic drugs, full-scale clinical trials may not be undertaken – in this case the applicant is allowed to submit bioequivalence trial results.

 The management of a clinical trial may be exercised by the sponsor itself, educational facilities or research institutions, but clinical trials as such should be undertaken in accredited.
 Relations between the clinical trial authorisation (CTA) holder and the accredited medical institution are regulated by a private contract between them.
 This contract should contain certain essential features: the terms of the trial; an indication of the total costs, including remunerations to the researcher (co-researcher); and a description of the form of report for submission to the MoH.

 The chief officer of the medical institution appoints the researcher (co-researcher), who selects patients for the clinical trials.
 Patients should participate in the trials voluntarily.